jeicho123/checkers/README.md

     python3 src/gui.py

-The GUI displays the current state of the board.
+The GUI will initially ask for the number of rows of pieces in order to create the board size of the accurate dimensions.
+The GUI will then display the current state of the board.
 To move a piece, the current and selected piece's valid moves will be highlighted, and the player can select where they want to move (out of the valid moves).

 Like the TUI, you can play against a bot, or have two bots play against each other: